 - Ossiannilsson E, Altinay F, Altinay ZJES.
 MOOCs as change agents to boost innovation in higher education learning arenas.
 Adv Med Educ Pract.
 2016;6(3):25. doi: 10.3390/educsci6030025.

 - Haggard S, Brown S, Mills R, Tait A, Warburton S, Lawton W, et al. The maturing of the MOOC: A literature review of massive open online courses and other forms of online distance learning.
-Department for Business, Innovation and Skills.
-2013. https://hdl.handle.net/20.500.12799/3146.
+London: Department for Business, Innovation and Skills; 2013.
+Available from: https://hdl.handle.net/20.500.12799/3146.

 - Cusumano MA.
 MOOCs revisited, with some policy suggestions.
 Communications of the ACM.
 2014;57(4):24-6. doi:10.1145/2580941.